Get Paid to Go Solar - Sell Your Power, Tax Credits and Exemptions

 A professional solar contractor should be able to help you understand the balance of production and consumption on an annual basis.
 Net Metering is a Washington State law and does not expire.

 Production Incentives– The main production incentive in our area is provided by Washington State and managed by your local utility.
-A production incentive is a program that pays you (you can receive a check!) for every kWh you produce whether you consume that solar electron in your house or not.
+A production incentive is a program that pays you (you can receive a check!) for every kWh you produce whether you consume that solar electricity in your house or not.

 Whereas Net Metering gives you value at retail rates for your power, our Production Incentive pays a premium starting at $0.15/kWh up to $0.54/kWh depending on the mix of equipment made in Washington in your solar array.
 Production Incentives are paid on top of the Net Metering benefit you’re already receiving.